 Acting on behalf of a minor

-The right of a parent or guardian to act on behalf of all minors in My Kanta Pages will be made possible in stages during 2020.
-This requires that the patient data systems are technically capable of submitting an assessment recorded in the healthcare service concerning a minor’s decision-making capacity to the Kanta Services.
-Changes in the information systems are implemented at different speeds in healthcare organisations.
-Once the changes have been implemented, a healthcare professional will assess a minor’s capacity in a care situation and record in the patient data system the wishes of a minor who is capable of making decisions concerning sharing of data with the parents or guardians.
+Once the changes have been implemented in the organisation in question, a healthcare professional will assess a minor’s decision-making capacity in a care situation and record in the patient data system the wishes of a minor who is capable of making decisions concerning sharing of data with the parents or guardians.

 The assessment of the decision-making capacity and any refusal to share data always apply to an individual appointment or treatment period and the related documents.
 The information must be entered in a structured way in connection with both the appointment and the prescription.